In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 - WordPress Troubleshooting: Unable To Log Into WordPress Administration

 If you continue to experience problems with your site, you may need to look at upgrading your hosting package or even switching web hosting providers.

 Hopefully, one of the above tutorials has helped you resolve the problem.
 In addition to the information above, check out this video on what to do if get locked out of your WordPress admin area from the team at MyThemeShop:

 (What to do if you get locked out of your WordPress admin area.
 Video: MyThemeShop)

 More WordPress Troubleshooting Tutorials

-Please see the tutorials in the section below if you experience other issues or errors with WordPress:
+Check out the tutorials in the section below if you experience additional issues with WordPress:

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group